How To Invest in Pag IBIG MP2 Program: An Ultimate Guide

-3. For multiple medium-term investment goals.
+3. For multiple medium-term investment goals

 The optimal number of accounts will depend on the expenses you’re preparing for.
-Each account will be created for a specific purpose, such as travel fund, tuition fund, wedding fund, home/vehicle purchase, etc.
+Each account will be created for a specific purpose, such as a travel fund, tuition fund, wedding fund, home/vehicle purchase, etc.

 Here’s how to maximize your MP2 investment for your medium-term goals: